mattvenn/zero-to-asic-www/content/terminology/hdl.md

 Which describes what an inverter does.
 The ! means invert.

 Common HDLs are Verilog and VHDL.
+There are also higher level languages like [Amaranth](https://amaranth-lang.org/docs/amaranth/latest/index.html), [Chisel](https://www.chisel-lang.org/) & [Spinal](https://github.com/SpinalHDL/SpinalHDL).

+The [VexRiscv RISCV](https://github.com/SpinalHDL/VexRiscv) processor in the [harness we use for Efabless submissions](/terminology/shuttle#caravel) is written in Spinal, by Charles Papon.

-There are also higher level languages like nMigen, Migen, chisel, spinal.
-These are often implemented as a library to a programming language like Python.
+These are often implemented as a library to a programming language like Python or Scala.
 Then you can express more complex hardware in fewer lines.

 Verilog is the most common HDL and the one most well supported by the Open Source tools.
 It's well known for the number of 'foot guns' it has!
 Be careful, describing hardware with an HDL is nothing like programming a CPU with a sequential language like C or Python.